cu-mkp/m-k-manuscript-data/lib/github-oxygen_workflow.md

   git add .
   git commit -m '#[issue##]: [commit message]' (commits your changes to git and creates an automatic link in the commit message to the issue in question)
   ```
-9. Push to the remote server (for the first time, MUST BE TRACKED)
+9. Push to the remote server (for the first time, MUST BE TRACKED, using `-u`)
   ```
   git push -u origin [branchname]
   ```